Skip to Content

 • Get your charcoal going until it’s white-hot using a charcoal chimney starter.

 • Instead of spreading the coals evenly across the lower grate, bank the coals all to one side of the grill.
 This concentrated pile of coals will serve as your direct heat zone.
+The Slow n Sear is a popular charcoal basket that makes banking coals simple.

 • The other side, where there are no coals, will be your indirect heat zone.